 Cryosurgery for prostate cancer

-If you have early-stage prostate cancer, your team may recommend cryosurgery.
-In this procedure, your surgeon makes a small incision to insert a tool that freezes and kills prostate tissue.
+If you have early-stage prostate cancer or your cancer recurred after radiation therapy, your team may recommend cryosurgery.
+In this procedure, your surgeon makes a small incision to insert probes that freeze and kill prostate tissue.
 Your surgeon may use ultrasound imaging, along with a catheter and precise temperature monitoring of nearby tissues, to help target your prostate and minimize any damage to healthy tissue.

 Learn more about:

 - What to expect after prostate cancer surgery

 - Potential urinary and sexual side effects of prostate cancer treatment